-Heavy bleeding from fibroids and other GYN conditions can cause anemia.
-If blood test results show that you are anemic, it is important to put what that means into context, so that you can monitor your symptoms and make sure to seek treatment if they worsen.
+Heavy bleeding from GYN conditions such as fibroids and adenomyosis can cause anemia.
+A simple blood test can confirm anemia, and if you are anemic, it is important to monitor your symptoms and seek treatment if they worsen.

 The Dangers of Anemia

-Knowing the dangers of anemia can help women get ahead of potentially life-threatening complications such as congestive heart failure, angina, arrhythmia, and/or heart attack.
+Knowing the dangers of anemia can help women get ahead of potentially life-threatening complications such as congestive heart failure, angina, arrhythmia and heart attack.

-Blood loss is the most common cause of anemia.
-In addition to the loss of red blood cells from the body, which your bone marrow must replace, loss of iron that is contained in these cells will ultimately lead to iron deficiency once tissue stores have been depleted.
+Loss of blood is the most common cause of anemia.
+In addition to the loss of red blood cells from the body, which your bone marrow must replace, loss of iron contained in these cells will ultimately lead to iron deficiency once tissue stores have been depleted.
 Iron deficiency associated with chronic bleeding leads to a reduced bone marrow response, worsening the degree of anemia.

 Anemia symptoms vary depending on the cause of your anemia but may include:

 - A fast or irregular heartbeat

 Approximately 25% of women of reproductive age have absent iron stores, meaning any amount of bleeding can result in anemia.
 Iron deficiency in the United States and Western Europe is almost always due to blood loss.